-While Dan and I did get to go on a few shorter hikes during our time in Northern Norway, we also had to skip out on a couple of days of hiking because the weather was really bad.
-On one of those days we were sitting in a cosy café chatting to the owner and when we told him what our plans had been for the day before it started snowing (yes, in June) he suddenly got all serious and said “well I’m SO glad you didn’t try to hike today.”
+On my recent trip to Finnmark I had to skip out on a couple of days of hiking because the weather was really bad.
+On one of those days I was sitting in a cosy café chatting to the owner and when I told him what my plans had been for the day before it started snowing (yes, in June) he suddenly got all serious and said “well I’m SO glad you didn’t try to hike today.”

 And I had to laugh, because he was sporting the same stern expression I do when I talk about hiking in Norway.
 Hiking here is no joke, and you will probably never see me more serious than when I am talking about the importance of preparing properly and respecting Norway’s magnificent, but also at times very dangerous nature.

 My heart breaks every time I hear about a hiking accident here, especially as the more serious accidents usually happen to foreign tourists and could have been avoided if they had known just a bit more about hiking in Norway.